Environmentalism: Labor environmentalism

 The concept of labor environmentalism refers to the efforts of trade unions to create environmental policies, advocate for environmental issues, and collaborate with environmental groups.
 Trade unions and international organizations such as the International Labour Organization face the dilemma of having to "navigate the structures of global capitalism and the economic growth paradigm, on the one hand, and the global ecological crisis on the other hand".

 To promote green jobs, trade unions developed the concept of a just transition.
 This concept, for example in the context of climate change, focuses on the connection between energy transition and equitable approaches to decarbonization that support broader development goals.

 Organizations

 Environmental organizations can be global, regional, national or local; they can be government-run or private (NGO).
 Environmentalist activity exists in almost every country.
 Moreover, groups dedicated to community development and social justice also focus on environmental concerns.

 Some US environmental organisations, among them the Natural Resources Defense Council and the Environmental Defense Fund, specialize in bringing lawsuits (a tactic seen as particularly useful in that country).
 Other groups, such as the US-based National Wildlife Federation, Earth Day, National Cleanup Day, the Nature Conservancy, and The Wilderness Society, and global groups like the World Wide Fund for Nature and Friends of the Earth, disseminate information, participate in public hearings, lobby, stage demonstrations, and may purchase land for preservation.

+Community-led initiatives such as Bus Stop Boys have contributed to improving urban sanitation in Accra.

 More radical organizations, such as Greenpeace, Earth First!, and the Earth Liberation Front, have more directly opposed actions they regard as environmentally harmful.
+The Federal Bureau of Investigation (FBI) has determined some of these groups as a terrorism threat.